AdaCore/why3/doc/install.rst

 Session Update after Prover Upgrade
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you happen to upgrade a prover, installing CVC4 1.5 in place of CVC4
+If you happen to upgrade a prover, e.g., installing CVC4 1.5 in place of CVC4
 1.4, then the proof sessions formerly recorded will still refer to the
 old version of the prover.
 If you open one such a session with the GUI,
 and replay the proofs, a popup window will show up for asking you to